miarenee/oops/README.md

 def chooseCave():
     cave = ''
+    #while cave != '1' and cave != '2':
+    while cave != '1' and cave != '2':
 	# 1) While statement TabError: inconsistent use of tabs and spaces in indentation

-    while cave != '1' and cave != '2':
-    	# 2) Print statement TabError: inconsistent use of tabs and spaces in indentation
+		#print('Which cave will you go into?
+(1 or 2)')
     	print('Which cave will you go into?
 (1 or 2)')
+    	## 3) cave = input TabError: inconsistent use of tabs and spaces in indentation

+		#cave = input()
+    	cave = input()
 		# 3) cave = input TabError: inconsistent use of tabs and spaces in indentation

+	#return caves
-    	cave = input()
+    return cave
 	# 4) return caves TabError: inconsistent use of tabs and spaces in indentation
 	# 5) caves should be cave
-    return cave

 def checkCave(chosenCave):
 	print('You approach the cave...')